-7) If a client has to chase you, you’re not good at your job.
+7) If a client has to chase you, I’m afraid you’re not very good at your job.

-8) A good VA adds value to their client’s business.
-They come up with ways to make it run better instead of just waiting to be told what to do.
+8) A great VA adds value to their client’s business and come up with ways to make it run better.
 This is how they both build their reputation and prove they are worth the money.

 9) Every other freelance industry requires skills and virtual assistance is no different.
 I can’t draw so I’m not a tattoo artist.
-I have been asked too many times by upset, angry and disillusioned clients to fix their last VA’s mistakes, their bad experience made them doubtful of my skills (I had more to prove) and of outsourcing in general.
+I have been asked by many disillusioned clients to fix their last VA’s mistakes, their bad experience made them doubtful of my skills (I had more to prove) and of outsourcing in general.

 10) At the very least you need to know how to spell – especially if you offer copywriting, editing or write anything online for your client.
-If my VA couldn’t spell, I would replace her with one who could actually help me with my business.
+Virtual Assistants are administrators – that’s what they do.

-12) Treating virtual assistance as an easy sideline or charging peanuts brings the entire industry into disrepute and makes it harder for everyone to find work and be charged what their skills are worth.
+12) When people treat virtual assistance as an easy sideline or charge peanuts, it brings the entire industry into disrepute and makes it harder for everyone to find work and be charged what their skills are worth.

 13) The more you charge the better you need to be.
-Undercharging lowers the reputation of the entire industry, but charging top dollar and not delivering value does the same.
+If you charge top dollar you need to deliver top skills and service.

-15) Although it’s also not rocket science, you do need to be good at what you do.
-Faffing around with logos, colours and company names is fun, but clients only care about how you communicate and deliver.
+15) Faffing around with logos, colours and company names is fun, but clients only care about how you communicate and deliver.
 You have to get some work in and done at some point.

 That’s how you get paid and that’s what makes it a business and not a hobby.